Water is a vital and limited resource along Colorado’s Front Range, the most populated region of the state.

-In addition to accommodating growth and making significant impacts on river health, the District is a leader in resource recovery.
+In addition to accommodating growth and making significant impacts on river health, Metro is a leader in resource recovery.
 In 1985, a $7.8 million cogeneration facility went online, using methane from the treatment process to generate 40% of the Hite plant’s energy needs.

-Metro’s biosolids reuse program applies biosolids from the treatment process private farms.
+Metro’s biosolids reuse program land applies biosolids from the treatment process at our METROGRO Farm and private farms in eastern Colorado.
 This METROGRO® Cake reduces the need for chemical pesticides while driving higher crop yields.

 Metro remains committed to protecting the region’s public health and environment by recovering resources.
-Since the passage of the Clean Water Act, the District has utilized resources to advance technologies that protect the region’s health and environment, ahead of regulation.
+Since the passage of the Clean Water Act, Metro has utilized resources to advance technologies that protect the region’s health and environment, ahead of regulation.